SenseiMojo/SV08/README.md

 - [x] [MOD: Microswiss Hotend](#mod-microswiss-hotend)

 ## Unit4- NACHTEULE
 - Why NACHTEULE?
-A trip to the German consulate while deliberaring on this Comgrow unit may have influenced the choice of name as the coloring suggests night owl.
+A trip to the German consulate while deliberating on this Comgrow unit may have influenced the choice of name as the coloring suggests night owl.

 - [ ] [MOD: Anti-vibration Feet](#mod-anti-vibration-feet)
 - [ ] [MOD: Camera Angle](#mod-camera-angle)